gsfyrakis/data-pipeline-erop/README.md

-# EROP Translator Application
+# Governance EROP Translator to Drools

-This application translates EROP (Emergency Response and Operational Protocol) contracts using ANTLR parsing and custom translation logic.
+This application translates EROP (Event-Right-Obligation-Prohibition) rules using ANTLR parsing and custom translation logic to Drools.

 ## Prerequisites